Škoda 15 T: Wheels and motors

 All bogies are equipped with identical wheels, which have tyres damping rubber pads to minimize noise.
 Selected bogies could be equipped with a sanding system.

 The vehicle is driven by traction units.
 Each unit consists of traction container on the vehicle roof and of four traction motors, which drive wheels of one driving bogie.
 Individual wheel drive on respective bogies secures perfect use of adhesive conditions and ideal ride both in bends and on straight lines.
 There are 3-phase synchronous motors with permanent magnet excitation on rotor.
 They are fixed to the bogie framework from the wheels outside.
 The traction motors don't use a gear box - they drive tram wheels directly through a mechanically disconnectable jaw clutch.

 While the drive is controlled by two control units connected together by fast serial communication, the safety circuits and functions are hardware-resolved.

 Brakes

 Braking is mainly done by electrodynamic brake enabling recuperation of the braking energy back to the electrical grid.
 If there is no need of it, the braking energy is being used primarily for feeding the vehicle's auxiliary equipment with the rest depleted in the brake resistors.
 The electrodynamic brake is able to automatically run even during grid's voltage failure.
 In case of failure, braking is automatically done by the system of friction disc brake, which will work until the vehicle comes to a complete halt.
 The friction disc brake is hydraulically controlled with an electric compression unit.
-Each bogies is also equipped with a pair of electromagnetic rail brakes with voltage of 24 V DC.
+Each bogie is also equipped with a pair of electromagnetic rail brakes with voltage of 24 V DC.
 The friction disc brake also ensures the parking brake function.